Surgical Procedures: Penectomy to Treat Penile Cancer

 What are the risks associated with penile surgery?

-There are risks and side effects related to having a small bowel resection.
-Risks and side effects may be:
+There are risks and side effects related to having a penile surgery.
+Risks and side effects may include:

 - Issues with wound healing or skin breakdown.

 - Lymphedema, also known as swelling.

 - Fluid collections.

 - Narrowed urethra.

 - Potential to have to sit to urinate.

 - Need for lifelong testosterone supplementation if undergoing emasculation.

 - Blood clots.

 Recovery from a penile surgery may require a stay in the hospital for one to two nights depending on the procedure you had.
 You may have a temporary urinary catheter to drain urine from your bladder.
 You will be taught how to care for the catheter.